 The doctor will take images to check the placement of the tube.
 The chest tube is kept in place with a suture or adhesive tape.
 A drainage system may be attached.
 The tube remains in place until imaging shows that the excess fluid or air has been drained from the chest and the lung is fully expanded.
 This procedure is usually completed within 30 minutes.

 As fluid or air is removed, you will be asked to take deep breaths to help expand your lungs.
 Your lung capacity may also be tested using a spirometer, a device that measures how much and how fast you breathe air in and out.

 You may stay in the hospital until the chest tube is removed or you may return home with a portable drainage system and the chest tube in place.

 When the chest tube is no longer needed, your physician will loosen the suture or tape, you will take a deep breath and the tube will be removed.
-The area may be sutured and a special bandage applied.
+The area may or may not be sutured, and a special bandage will be applied.
 Another x-ray will be taken to make sure that excess fluid or air have not reaccumulated in the pleural space.